SoSly/RiverTale/docs/features/rivers/Cell-based Networks Build Plan.md

 - Modify biomes
 - Generate any visible features

-This phase only ensures cell network data is computed and cached.
+This phase only ensures region network data is computed during worldgen.
 A separate river carving system consumes this data to actually shape the terrain.

 **Validation:**
 1. Create a new world
 2. Walk around to generate chunks
-3. Run `/rivertale cell` — verify data shows `[cached]` not `[computed]`
+3. Run `/rivertale region` — verify computed data is consistent
-4. Check logs for cell computation messages during chunk generation
+4. Check logs for region computation messages during chunk generation
-5. Verify no duplicate computations for the same cell
+5. Verify no duplicate computations for the same region

 ---

-### Phase 11: Configuration
+### Phase 10: Configuration

 **Goal:** Expose tuning parameters for users.